 K-Town Street Food takes a different approach to its cuisine that makes them stand out among the pack.
 Their idea is mixing different types of popular ethnic foods that provide a completely different and enticing taste.

 K-Town Street Food produces its foods with sauces made from scratch, all of which add to the flavor.
 The kimchi fries can come more mild or hot, and the sauces that are included really infuse with the steak or chicken and fries that are in the bowl.
-They all mix together to provide great taste with the level of heat you desire.
+They all mix together to provide great taste with the level of heat you desire, and the sauce will stand out as a delicious taste you’ve never had before.
 All of their main dishes are gluten free, and they also have vegetarian options.